Matti Mattson: Spanish Civil War

 Strongly opposed to Fascism, Mattson was one of four Fitchburg volunteers who went to Spain in a clandestine manner to help the Spanish people defend the legally elected Spanish Republic against the Spanish generals' betrayal, aided by their backers Hitler and Mussolini.
 He sailed for Spain on the SS Washington.

 Once in France, he boarded a small wine-transporting boat that the small businessman risked losing (along with his life) in the Mediterranean port of Sète, about 100 miles from the frontier with Spain.
 He told the New York Times: "We got on at night when no one was looking — we hoped."
 He and others reached Spain in March 1937.

 In Spain, he was in infantry training for about two weeks and was then assigned to the XIII Brigade Intendencia as a truck driver on the Southern Front.
 After Brunete, Mattson transferred to the XV Brigade as a front-line ambulance driver where he was with the Lincoln-Washington Battalion at all of its actions until the Ebro Crossing.

 He returned to the United States in December, 1938.

 About his service as a volunteer in the Spanish Civil War, Mattson has said:

 I now feel that the decision to volunteer was the most important single thing that I have done.
 We helped wake the world up to the danger of war, and allowed (the Allies) to prepare somewhat.

 At a march and ceremony for the International Brigades before they left Spain, Mattson heard Dolores Ibárruri, "La Pasionaria", speak.
 In 2008, Mattson said:

 I heard her when we left Spain in 1938.
 We marched down the Diagonal in Barcelona, then we had a meeting at the end there and she spoke."
 He said that she was braver than either one of them (John McCain and Barack Obama).

 World War II

-During World War II, Mattson joined the US Army and was trained as a pilot in the Army Air Corps.
+During World War II, Mattson joined the U.S. Army and was trained as a pilot in the Army Air Corps.
 He graduated with his class but was not permitted to fly because of his political activities.
 He was ordered to the Army Corps of Engineers and served in the European Theater.
 Later he was sent to the Pacific as part of the army of occupation in Japan after the close of hostilities.
 He attained the rank of Staff Sergeant.